Anxiety Disorders

 • Agoraphobia

 While each presents differently, they share a core pattern: the nervous system becomes over-activated and begins treating uncertainty or everyday situations as higher risk than they actually are.
-The content of the fear may change, but the underlying system is similar: the mind and body are trying to predict, prevent, and prepare for perceived threat.

 The Many Symptoms of Anxiety

 Anxiety is often misunderstood as simply worrying too much or being “in your head.”
-In reality, anxiety can involve both mental and physical symptoms, and each person’s experience can look different.

-It may show up as:
+It can show up as:

 • Difficulty concentrating